-The basics include healing the gut lining (with foods like bone broth, collagen or gelatin powders, and aloe vera), replenishing good gut bacteria (with fermented foods or probiotics like Garden of life and Renew Life), helping stomach acid production (like with Switchel or my Cranberry Lemon-Limeade, recipes in the full post linked above), and healing the liver (which most of the above help with liver healing, but I see kids do particularly well with the BioRay Kids’ line products, which you can read more about here.
+The basics include healing the gut lining (with foods like bone broth, collagen or gelatin powders, and aloe vera), replenishing good gut bacteria (with fermented foods), helping stomach acid production (like with Switchel or my Cranberry Lemon-Limeade, recipes in the full post linked above), and healing the liver (which most of the above help with liver healing, but I see kids do particularly well with the BioRay Kids’ line products, which you can read more about here.
 These BioRay products all have different main purposes, but they generally offer liver, adrenal, and gut support).

 The lymph system plays a huge role in our overall health.
 There is a big link between the gut and the lymph- in fact, when we are dealing with leaky gut, the food particles and toxins that leak through the gut lining end up in the lymph system, which starts to make it sluggish.
 Chronic, underlying infections are common with a sluggish lymph: this includes Epstein-Barr virus, parasites, yeast, etc. The lymph system doesn’t have its own pump, so we have to do it ourselves.
 Luckily, kids tend to love the main lymph mover: jumping on a trampoline!
 Rebounding one of the easiest and most effective ways to stimulate the lymph system.

 Exercise in general helps to move the lymph.
 Dry skin brushing can be good for older kids that understand it.
 Even castor oil packs or rubbing castor oil over the liver area can help with moving the lymph a bit.
 Read more about the lymph here.